 Finally, gas fireplaces come in a vast array of styles.
 We reviewed a collection with the style of antique gas fireplace inert options with classic wood mantles, gas fireplace inserts that have modern styles with minimalistic metal surrounds, and others that can be inserted into any existing fireplace.

-The fireplace is installed, you have enjoyed the light and warmth from it, but now it is time to do some maintenance and you have no idea how to tackle the job.
+The fireplace is installed, you have enjoyed the light and warmth of it, but now it is time to do some maintenance and you have no idea how to tackle the job.

 To put it simply, every gas fireplace insert will come with instructions from the manufacturer.
 If you follow those, you should be fine.
 One vital care task is to call in an official inspector or trained technician to go over all the parts and check for damage, deterioration, or dangerous leaks.